-Smack dab in the middle of the Las Vegas Strip, Planet Hollywood is a popular resort, with a busy casino, almost 2,600 rooms, and the popular Miracle Mile shops.
+Smack dab in the middle of the Las Vegas Strip, Planet Hollywood Las Vegas is a popular resort, with a busy casino, almost 2,600 rooms, and the successful Miracle Mile shops.

 It’s also one of the more easy parking structures to get in and out of in Las Vegas, with a large main entrance and exit off of Harmon Avenue, which connects to the Strip, and two back entrances/exits off of Audrie Street, directly behind the resort.

 As for the parking itself, please know that it’s is a pretty good walk from the parking garage to the main casino floor.
 This is especially true if you find yourself having to park at one of the more distant, eastern parking spaces.

 Planet Hollywood Parking Fee

 Paid parking fees are as follows:

 Please note that self-parking is free for those of you with Caesars Rewards player’s card at the Platinum, Diamond or Silver Star levels.